'I Just Hope They Figure It Out,' Says Father Of Key Guyger Trial Witness Found Dead

 "Josh Brown expressed concerns about the exposure he would get from this trial and expressed concerns for his safety," Merritt told the Today show.

-"A lot of people believe, including himself, apparently, that he was the target of that shooting and he was afraid somebody might come and try to finish the job," Merritt said in an interview with Black America Web.
+"A lot of people believe, including himself, apparently, that he was the target of that shooting, and he was afraid somebody might come and try to finish the job," Merritt said in an interview with Black America Web.

-Merritt, who did not respond to NPR's requests for an interview, is calling for an outside law enforcement agency like the county's sheriff's department or federal investigators, to take over the probe of Brown's death.
+Merritt, who did not respond to NPR's requests for an interview, is calling for an outside law enforcement agency like the county's sheriff's department or federal investigators to take over the probe of Brown's death.

 "Whether they like it or not, the Dallas Police Department is implicated in this," he said.

-The department said in response that it had no comment.
+The NAACP Legal Defense Fund is also asking for an independent investigation into Brown's death, calling the killing "deeply alarming and highly suspicious."

+"The circumstances surrounding the murder of Mr. Brown cries out for answers.
+Most importantly, it demands an independent investigation of how and why he was killed," said Sherrilyn Ifill, the Legal Defense Fund's president and director-counsel.

-Harold Brown said he has no idea whether his son's death was related to the shooting he was involved in at the club last year, or somehow connected to his court testimony, but the last he heard from Dallas police indicated that investigators were fielding an outpouring of tips.
+Harold Brown said he has no idea whether his son's death is related to the shooting his son was involved in at the club last year or is somehow connected to his son's court testimony, but the last he heard from Dallas police indicated that investigators were fielding an outpouring of tips.

 "They said people have been talking who know stuff," Brown said.
 "So I really hope they know something that will help."